 'Ruskin: Museum of the Near Future' Exhibition Extended to 28 Feb 2020

 'Ruskin: Museum of the Near Future', which relaunched The Ruskin and celebrates the purchase of The Ruskin Whitehouse Collection, has been extended to 28 February 2020.
 A special weekend opening on 14/15 December will give a larger audience the opportunity to enjoy Ruskin's works.

 The Ruskin Seminar Programme 2019-2020

 Introducing The Ruskin Seminar Programme for 2019-2020.
 Franziska Schenk (Birmingham City University), Mark Frost (University of Portsmouth), Fredrik Albritton Jonsson (University of Chicago) and Suzanne Fagence Cooper (York Art Gallery) will speak on topics ranging from ecological crisis to evolutionary theory.

 Lancaster exhibition celebrates purchase of world-leading John Ruskin collection

 Lancaster University and the National Heritage Memorial Fund (NHMF) are delighted to announce the purchase of the Whitehouse Ruskin Collection.
-This purchase has secured for the nation an unparalleled collection of the paintings and drawings, books and manuscripts, photographs and daguerreotypes of John Ruskin (1819–1900), the epoch-defining critic, artist, environmentalist and social thinker.
+This purchase has secured for the nation an unparalleled collection of the works of John Ruskin (1819–1900) and his circle.